ebma/token-titans/docs/TurnBasedCombat.md

 Defend:
 - No immediate HP change by itself; it raises effective defense via the multiplier above.
-- If a defended attack occurs, defender gains +25 charge (server does Math.round and caps at 100).
+- If a defended attack occurs, defender gains +20 charge (server does Math.round and caps at 100).

 Rest:
-- Immediately sets the titan's charge to 100.
+- Increases special charge by +60% (capped at 100%).

 Charge tracking & bookkeeping:
 - Server tracks per-game integer titanCharges (0–100).
 Charges are rounded and clamped to [0,100].